sikanhe/gqtx/README.md

 - That's it!
 We get a fully typesafe server with almost zero type annotation needed

 ## What this means:
-- No need to set code generation tools
+- No need to set up code generation tools
 - No need to write SDL and having your schema patially defined in code and in a DSL file
 - No special compiler magic (`reflect-metadata`)